Skip to content

 4- Educational Track

-If you are a highly qualified foreigner with significant work experience within a specific work area, then the education track is relevant for you if the purpose of your stay in Denmark is to be trained at a highly qualified level in a certified company, or if you must train employees in the certified company at a highly qualified level.
+If you are a highly qualified foreigner with significant work experience within a specific work area, then the education track is relevant for you.
+Furthermore, if the purpose of your stay in Denmark is to be trained at a highly qualified level in a certified company, or if you must train employees in the certified company at a highly qualified level.
 The salary, employer, and application procedure are the same as the above 3 tracks.

 Your employer must describe the educational purpose of the planned stay if a permit is applied for on this track.
 The description must be attached to the application.